Open Accessibility Menu

 Washington State Medical Assistant-Phlebotomy licensure is required for all phlebotomists working in WA State.
 Interns remain in Clinical Student Intern positions until WA State licensure is active.
 Graduates who complete training in WA State are eligible for WA state licensure.

-Currently, phlebotomy state licensure is not required for Alaska, Idaho, Oregon, or Montana.
+Phlebotomy licensure is not currently required to work in the states of Alaska, Idaho, Oregon or Montana.
 The program curriculum and training hours meet national and state phlebotomy training requirements.